Little-Mage/ShogiGUI-piece-sets/README.md

 #### More pieces designed by peanatsu https://github.com/peanatsu/shogi_printout/releases

-#### CouchTomato's old pieces.
-This repository contains wood pieces that are unfilled and the lance is also different. https://github.com/CouchTomato87/InternationalizedPieces
+#### This repository contains CouchTomato's old wood pieces that are unfilled and the lance is also different. https://github.com/CouchTomato87/InternationalizedPieces

 The kanji titled 2kanji were grabbed from here https://github.com/orangain/shogi-piece-images